mig82/visualizer-and-git/README.md

 `objectServicesConfigMap.json` by the `.gitattributes` file which you *must* add *and* version along with your project.

+## Dependencies

+The filters mentioned above which apply to JSON files -e.g.: `projectProperties.json`, `mobileFabricServiceConfigMap.json`, as well as any JSON file describing a form, widget, skin, popup, template, or the like, require a third party tool capable of prettifying, sorting and transforming JSON files with ease.
+If you look closely at `filters.sh` you'll see that this tool is the `jq` command.

+> jq is a lightweight and flexible command-line JSON processor.

+You can download and install the **jq** binaries from [here](https://stedolan.github.io/jq).

+You can also find additional installation alternatives using package managers such as Homebrew, Chocolatey or directly from Github [here](https://github.com/stedolan/jq/wiki/Installation).

+If you're a Mac user, then I strongly recommend using [Homebrew](https://brew.sh/):

+    $ brew install jq

+**Note:** I regularly use **jq** to inspect my projects' forms and widgets -e.g.:

+    jq . forms/mobile/homeForm.sm/bodyFlex.json --sort-keys --tab

 ## Security

 If you've decided to version your `HeadlessBuild.properties` file along with your